All the Things She Said: Controversy

 After its worldwide release, the song received media attention worldwide.
 In the United Kingdom, ITV banned the video from its music show CD:UK, as producer Tammy Hoyle responded "We could not show the video on CD:UK because it is not really suitable for children."
 Meanwhile, fellow ITV personalities Richard and Judy campaigned to have the video banned from general British television, claiming it pandered to pedophiles with the use of school uniforms and young girls kissing.
 However, the campaign failed.
 The BBC denied that they banned the video from its weekly BBC One music show Top of the Pops.
 MuchMusic had apparent thoughts of banning the music video from airing, but this decision was ultimately scrapped.
 According to the president of the show, Craig Halket said "We felt that it didn't oversexualize them and they looked of age, (they were 15 at the time) I can see the controversy.
 It's like many videos, including the Christina Aguilera video -- it pushes buttons."

 The music video was the subject of much criticism throughout t.A.T.u.'s career.
 The AllMusic review for 200 km/h in the Wrong Lane labelled the band as a tawdry gimmick.
 A writer from The Daily Telegraph expressed the video as "clichéd", while it titillating on a very base and adolescent level, only serves to cheapen the song's lyrical impact.
 The video is also a sign of how blurred the line between entertainment and exploitation has become.

 Three years after the release of the single, Volkova announced her pregnancy.
 This led to accusations of the girls being "fake", in giving the impression that they were lesbians, although Julia and Lena have said in the past they are not "together" nor "in a relationship".
-Additionally, in 2014, Julia stated that she would "not support a gay son" despite promoting the image of a lesbian relationship.
+Additionally, in 2014, Julia stated on Russian television that she would "not support a gay son" despite promoting the image of a lesbian relationship.